agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**Claim**: the end of the Second World War marked the start of what Pritchett calls the ‘development era’ with Truman’s Four Point plan to provide technical assistance to developing countries
+**Claim**: the end of the Second World War marked the start of what Pritchett calls the ‘development era’ with Truman’s Four Point plan to provide technical assistance to developing countries.

 **re-write Claim**: Year in which Germany and Japan surrendered to Allies (WW2) preceded the Trumans inaugural address on plan for